Last Updated: December 12, 2024

 What if I need to make changes to my Certificate of Formation?

 You’ll only have to file your Certificate of Formation once.
-However, if you need to make any changes, you’ll need to file an amendment online for a fee (check out amendment definition).
+However, if you need to make any changes, you’ll need to file an amendment online for a fee (check out this amendment definition).
 We offer an amendment filing service to make the amendment process more streamlined.
 Plus, our Worry-Free Compliance service includes two amendment filings each year.

 Why would I delay my Mississippi filing date?